-Terms and Conditions: 3 things you're not thinking about
+Terms and Conditions: 3 Crucial Factors

 The terms and conditions are one of the most important contracts for companies that do business online.
 Many businesses focus on drafting terms and conditions to ensure they cover all foreseeable situations and offer maximum protection.
 However, there are other factors that determine their enforceability that you should be thinking about.
 If your terms and conditions are not enforceable, then all the time and effort spent in drafting a watertight agreement will be a waste.